stronnag/bbl2kml/README.md

 make
 ```

-**bbl2kml** depends on [twpayne/go-kml](https://github.com/twpayne/go-kml), an outstanding Golang KML library.
+**flightlog2kml** depends on [twpayne/go-kml](https://github.com/twpayne/go-kml), an outstanding Golang KML library.

-bbl2kml may be build for all OS for which Golang is available.
-It also requires inav's
-[blackbox_decode](https://github.com/iNavFlight/blackbox-tools); 0.4.5 (or future) is recommended; the minimum `blackbox_decode` version is 0.4.4.
-For Windows' users it is probably easiest to copy inav's `blackbox_decode.exe` into the same directory as `bbl2kml.exe`.
+`flightlog2kml` may be build for all OS for which a suitable Golang is available.
+It also requires inav's [blackbox_decode](https://github.com/iNavFlight/blackbox-tools); 0.4.5 (or future) is recommended; the minimum `blackbox_decode` version is 0.4.4.
+For Windows' users it is probably easiest to copy inav's `blackbox_decode.exe` into the same directory as `flightlog2kml.exe`.

 Binaries are provided for common operating systems in the [Release folder](https://github.com/stronnag/bbl2kml/releases).